kristianmandrup/schema-to-yup/Readme.md

 - `uppercase`
 - `trim`

 For pattern (RegExp) you can additionally provide a flags property, such as `flags: 'i'`.
+This will be converted to a `RegExp` using `new RegExp(pattern, flags)`

-Will be converted to a regexp using `new RegExp(pattern, flags)`
+For the `pattern` constraint you can also pass in `excludeEmptyString` to exclude empty string from being evaluated as a pattern constraints.

 ## Confirm password